dequelabs/axe-core/README.md

 * `axe.js` - the JavaScript file that should be included in your web site under test (API)
 * `axe.min.js` - a minified version of the above file

+## Localization

+Axe can be build using your local language.
+To do so, a localization file must be added to the `./locales` directory.
+This file must have be named in the following manner: `<langcode>.json`.
+To build axe using this locale, instead of the default, run axe with the `--lang` flag, like so:

+`grunt build --lang=nl`

+This will create a new build for axe, called `axe.<lang>.js` and `axe.<lang>.min.js`.

 ## Contributing